Believing in the power of research

 Recombinant protein and biologics

-As well as peptides, Ferring is also specialised in researching and developing biotechnology-derived medicines, such as recombinant proteins and other biologics.
+Ferring is also specialised in researching and developing biotechnology-derived medicines, such as recombinant proteins and other biologics.
 In addition, we are investing in building capabilities for monoclonal antibodies.

-Drug delivery is the means by which the treatment is administered to the patient.
+Drug delivery is how the treatment is administered to the patient.
 Drug delivery principles are traditionally described as parenteral and oral.

 Ferring’s fundamental principle is to develop drug delivery systems offering the most patient-friendly dosage form possible with regards to ease of administration and convenience.